oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/j2ee_orm/README.md

 # TptbmAS Application Server Demo

 This directory contains the source files and build scripts for the TptbmAS demo program.
 TptbmAS is a multi-user throughput benchmark that demonstrates how to configure and run the Oracle TimesTen In-Memory Database with several different J2EE application servers and object-relational mapping (ORM) frameworks.
 For application server configurations, TptbmAS uses an EJB 3.0 client-server application architecture.
 For ORM configurations, a stand-alone application uses the ORM provider's native API or the EJB 3.0 Java Persistence API (JPA) directly.

+NOTE: The source files used for configuring TimesTen dialect for Hibernate under sub-directory *config* will not be maintained from Hibernate 6 onward from this repository.
+The [TimesTen dialect](https://github.com/hibernate/hibernate-orm/blob/main/hibernate-community-dialects/src/main/java/org/hibernate/community/dialect/TimesTenDialect.java) will be updated via  Hibernate-community-dialect repository on GitHub.

 TptbmAS can be deployed within the following software environments: